 16.3 How to Protest - A protest must be initiated immediately upon the occurrence of the protested incident.
-Failure to comply with the following procedures will automatically void the protest.
+Failure to comply with the following procedure will automatically void the protest

-- (a) State the complaint orally to the Chief Range (Chief Statistical) Officer.
+- (a) State the complaint orally to the Chief Range Officer or Chief Statistical Officer, whoever applies.
 If not satisfied with that decision, then - (b) State the complaint orally to the Match Director.
 If not satisfied with the Match Director's decision, then - (c) State the complaint orally to the members of the Jury.
 If not satisfied with their decision, then - (d) File a formal protest in writing with the Match Director stating all the facts in the case.
-Such written protest must be filed within 1 hour of completion of the match. - (e) The Match Director will then forward the protest with a complete statement of facts within 48 hours of receipt thereof to the Protest Committee at NRA Headquarters.
+Such written protest must be filed within one hour of completion of the match. - (e) The Match Director will then forward the protest with a complete statement of facts within 48 hours of receipt thereof to the Protest Committee at NRA Headquarters.